A combination technique for optimal control problems constrained by random PDEs: Combination technique

 Denoting with $\Lambda_{\betab}\subset \Gamma$ the set of all quadrature nodes in \eqref{eq:tensorized_quadrature_formula} associated to the multi-index $\betab$, the semi-discretization of \eqref{eq:OCP} is

 Next, let $\alphab=(\alpha_1,\alpha_2,\cdots,\alpha_D)\in \mathbb{N}^D$ be a second multi-index.
 In general, $D$ does not necessarily coincide with the number of physical dimensions.
 The multi-index $\alphab$ can tune the level of discretization along each physical dimension for meshes whose level of refinement can be set independently for each dimension (e.g., meshes obtained as the tensor product of one-dimensional meshes, structured meshes with a regular connectivity, or more general domains discretized using isogeometric analysis, see \cite{beck2019iga}).
-Otherwise, $\alphab$ can be a simple scalar which tunes the reference mesh-size across the whole domain $\mathcal{D}$.
+Otherwise, $\alphab$ can be a simple scalar which tunes the reference mesh-size across the whole domain $\mathcal{D}$, as in classical multilevel methods \cite{harbrecht2012multilevel,teckentrup2015multilevel,van2019robust}.
 In a broader picture, $\alphab$ could even represent time-steps or describe a general set of multi-fidelity models \cite{haji2016multi2,peherstorfer2018survey}.
-Nevertheless, for the sake of this manuscript, we suppose that the $j$-th component of $\alphab$ determines the mesh size $h_{j,\alpha_j}$ along the $j$-th physical dimension, and we denote with $U^{\alphab}$ and $V^{\alphab}$ the finite-dimensional approximations of $U$ and $V$.
+Nevertheless, for the sake of this manuscript, we suppose that the $j$-th component of $\alphab$ determines the mesh size $h_{j,\alpha_j}$ along the $j$-th physical dimension, and we denote with $U^{\alphab}$ and $V^{\alphab}$ the finite-dimensional approximations (e.g, finite element approximations on a mesh specified by $\alphab$) of $U$ and $V$.